-- Call ACL technical support1,.
-When you click this link, look in the upper right corner of the page for the tech support phone number and links to open a support ticket or check the status of an existing support ticket.
-Or if you log onto their website, chat with an ACL technician.
+- Call ACL technical support, o log onto their website to chat with an ACL technician.
 Keep in mind that everything in your chat will be captured in an ACL ticket, so chatter beware!

 I also recommend Coderre’s book, The Fraud Toolkit for ACL.
 Especially if you’re interested in scripting.

 If you don’t have ACL software, you can get it (usually an education version, which is not the same as the full version) when you purchase certain books.
 Try this Google search.
 This is a suggestion, not an endorsement… NOTE: I’m not sure this is true anymore, but it won’t hurt to check.

 If your company is already invested in ACL (and you actually use it more than just occasionally), then by all means, continue to sharpen your skills.
 Even if you use ACL heavily, or especially if you don’t, I suggest learning which data analysis tools others in your company use, and learning those also, such as Microsoft’s Power BI, Tableau, SAS, and the like.